dojo/docs/dojo/withGlobal.rst

 Introduction
 ============

-This function provides a quick way to alter both the dojo.global scope and the dojo.doc document scope with a dingle call.
+This function provides a quick way to alter both the dojo.global scope and the dojo.doc document scope with a single call.
 This call makes it possible for widgets that are dojo.global and dojo.doc scope-control away to have their scopes changed temporarily in a function call without affecting the rest of the page.

 =====
 Usage